matthaliski/railsondocker/README.md

 ### Testing

-It might be obvious now that you can also run your test from here.
+It might be obvious now that you can also run your tests from here.
 This repo has Rspec set up and a simple `rspec` from the prompt should start running tests, even JavaScript system tests with Capybara.

 ## Debugging